mallegeking/my-devops-journey/learning-log/Log1.md

 > htop --> like top but is more user friendly
 > lsof --> shows open files and processes that are using them
 > fuser --> identifies which processes are using specific files, sockets or filesystems

+- Process Threads: Threads are units of execution within a process and are often called light weight processes.
+- There are single threaded and multi threaded processes.
+- All processes start out single-threaded.

+# CPU Monitoring

+> uptime
+> cat /proc/cpuinfo --> view the number of cores on your system

+# I/O Monitoring

+> iostat

+# Memory Monitoring

+> vmstat

+# Continous Monitoring

+> sudo sar -q